Aer Lingus UK: History

 In September 2022, Aer Lingus UK was the first airline to operate a flight into the then new Terminal C at Orlando International Airport.

 In October 2022, it was announced that Aer Lingus' operations between Belfast City and London Heathrow would transfer to Aer Lingus UK due to Brexit related requirements that a European Union carrier could no longer fly domestic routes within the United Kingdom.
 These flights were operated by British Airways under wet-lease terms using the Aer Lingus UK flight numbers and callsigns.
 British Airways would later take over full operation of the route from Aer Lingus UK.
 Also in October 2022, Aer Lingus UK announced that its Manchester-New York JFK service would be operated by the Airbus A330-300 instead of the Airbus A321LR from April 2023.
 Subsequently, increasing capacity on this route, the returning of a second A330-300 to the UK fleet and the return of the A321LR to its Irish parent.

+In October and November 2025, several strikes took place after cabin crew rejected a pay rise offer.
+Later in November Aer Lingus threatened to close the Manchester base after reviewing the base operations.

+On 8 January 2026, it was announced that Aer Lingus would close its Manchester base at the end of March 2026, ending all Aer Lingus UK operations.
+Aer Lingus stated that while the Manchester base was profitable, the margins were significantly below that of other comparable parts within Aer Lingus’ business.
+The final departure from Manchester took place on 30 March 2026, and the company ceased operations the following day, 31 March 2026.
+The airline further announced on 28 January 2026, that the Manchester to New York service would end on 23 February 2026.
+They went on to say that pending necessary approvals, they intend to operate a service between Dublin and Barbados in April and May 2026, to reaccommodate affected customers.

 Destinations

-Aer Lingus UK operates to the following destinations as of March 2023:
+Aer Lingus UK operated the following destinations: